 So which is the best juicer?
-There is one simple answer: it's the one that best meets your expectations and juicing needs...but that doesn't narrow it down much unless we look at several priorities that people have when choosing a juicer.
-There are many considerations and it helps to prioritise according to what you definitely need, what you would like, and what is less important.
-By filtering your choice according to the 'must have' features you are more likely to get the juicer that is best for you, because there is no single machine out there that is simply the best overall.
+There is one simple answer: it's the one that best meets your expectations and juicing needs...but that doesn't narrow it down much unless we look at several priorities that people have when choosing.
+There are several points to consider and it helps to prioritise according to what you definitely need, what you would like, and what is less important.
+By filtering your choice according to the 'must have' features you are more likely to get the juicer that is best for you, because there is no single machine out there that is simply the best for everything.
 As we drill down into some detail below, there are a few useful links that may help narrow down your selection and you are always welcome to call us on the number at the top of the page for expert personalised advice.
 At the end of the article we offer links to some 'best in category' choices that get our vote.

 Best Value Juicer